lsjwzh/afinal-view-helper/README.md

  ![](img/zelezny_animated.gif)

- 1. Right click on usage of desired layout reference (e.g. R.layout.main in your Activity or Fragment), then `Generate` and `Generate ButterKnife Injections`
+ 1. Right click on usage of desired layout reference (e.g. R.layout.main in your Activity or Fragment), then `Generate` and `Generate Afinal Injections`
  2. Pick injections you want, you also have an option to create ViewHolder for adapters.
  3. Click `Confirm` and enjoy injections in your code with no work!